 We practice the radical welcome of God.
 Whether you are single, married, divorced, widowed, straight, gay, bi or unsure, transgender, cisgender or non-binary, documented or undocumented, we welcome you.
+We believe that black and brown lives matter and that white privilege is real.
+We believe that Christ loves our whole selves.

 We love crying infants and wiggly toddlers, immature grey-haired people and children with old souls.